 Sugar causes spikes in glucose in your blood, metabolizing quickly and giving you the all-too-familiar "sugar rush".

 Depending on how much you consume, your mind will lead you to believe that there is a need to maintain that same sugar level.
 Thus, cravings and dependency form in your subconscious, causing you to consume sugar and other unhealthy foods in ways you can't control.
 Hypnosis for sugar addiction can help because the basis of hypnotherapy is accessing your subconscious and diverting the seemingly involuntary cravings.

 Perhaps you won't hear about it as such a nasty epidemic because major food corporations, who base their ingredients heavily on sugar-- are major money sources in ad-buys across the U.S.-- so the mainstream media has a major conflict of interest in reporting on this.
-Still, diabetes and obesity is at an all-time-high.
+Still, diabetes and obesity are at an all-time high.

 Australian hypnotherapist Kerrie Saunders said that she's experienced first-hand the effectiveness of hypnosis for sugar addiction.

 "Using the language of the subconscious mind: visualization and emotion, I guide my client to create their own meaningful new ‘programs’ for letting sugar go, and replacing it with other more positive ways and habits that they would like to create.
 It’s incredibly powerful, and it works," said Saunders.

 Saunders told a story of a client who would have lollipops each day at work because it was a reward she was conditioned with as a child.
 Through hypnotherapy sessions, the client came up with a way to swap the action of eating lollipops with tea time.

 She purchased a full tea set, and has since replaced her normal sugar-laden daily routine with a more healthy one.